tuscar2001/tuscar2001.github.io/projects.md

 permalink: /projects/
 ---

-Few of my projects.
-Currently doing more in backend, focused in Python and Django.
+These are a few of my projects.
+Please stay in the loop for cool Machine Learning and AI tips.